whscienceteacher/whscienceteacher.github.io/README.md

 [Light and Temperature](/lighttemp/) - **Chemistry/Physics** - Change the temperature of a black body.
 See the distribution of light by wavelength and see an approximation of the color.
 I have a version that shows the distribution by frequency too I could fix up if there is interest.

+[Map Measure](/mapmeasure/) - **Physics/Earth&Space** - Shows a map or image overlain with a digital ruler.
+Students can drop waypoints to form a route on the map.
+You can add your own map using the image URL by adding #imageurl on the end.
+For example: [https://whscience.org/mapmeasure/#https://i.postimg.cc/sXGpff1M/image.png](https://whscience.org/mapmeasure/#https://i.postimg.cc/sXGpff1M/image.png).
+Not all image hosts allow sharing images this way so I suggest using postimage.org You need the direct link including the ".png" or ".jpg" on the end.

 [Mg HCl](/mghcl/) - **Chemistry** - Simulates HCl reacting with Mg.
 Shows the molecules and graphs of compound levels.
 I made this for a friend so I haven't used it personally, but it has been tested by a number of chemistry teachers.

 [Rusting](/rusting/) - **Chemistry** - Simulates rusting at different temperatures and environments and for different shapes.
 Shows the molecules.
 I made this for a friend so I haven't used it personally, but It has been tested by a number of chemistry teachers.